 Option #9: Sequence

 Sequence teaches kids to build combinations and make quick decisions when their plans change.
-This family board game is as challenging for kids as it is for adults.
-Families will enjoy the strategy of this game together, as this can be played on teams.
+This family tabletop activity is as challenging for kids as it is for adults.
+Families will enjoy the strategy of this recreation together, as this can be played on teams.

 Option #10: Tall Tales

 Tall Tales is a game of storytelling with no competition involved.
-This game encourages creative thinking and quick decisions, and it comes with several miniatures to help your kids think about their stories.
-This game has won awards for its innovative design and is easy for everyone to learn.
+This activity encourages creative thinking and quick decisions, and it comes with several miniatures to help your kids think about their stories.
+This recreation has won awards for its innovative design and is easy for everyone to learn.
 It’s probably not a good fit though for Older kids and teens.

 Option #11: Spontuneous